grafana/pyroscope/docs/sources/configure-client/_index.md

 </table>

-If you have more questions feel free to reach out in our Slack channel or create an issue on github and the Pyroscope team will help!
+If you have more questions feel free to reach out in our Slack channel or create an issue on GitHub and the Pyroscope team will help!